akranga/kube-workshop/v2/lab-01/README.md

 ## Simple application deployment

-1. Create a copy of [manifest](kube-deployment.yaml) file in your Web Terminal.
+1. Create a copy of [manifest](kube-deployment.yml) file in your Terminal.
 (Use VIM, or download the file from Github using Curl [link](https://raw.githubusercontent.com/akranga/kube-workshop/master/v2/lab-01/kube-deployment.yaml))
 2. Run
 ```
 kubectl apply -f kube-deployment.yaml